 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher

-Children with sexually harmful behaviour
+• Children with sexually harmful behaviour (please also refer to Appendix I)